publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >     “(b) __Moratorium on Penalties.—__

 >         (1) During the 24-month period beginning with the first calendar quarter which begins after the date of the enactment of this Act \[Apr.
-7, 1986\] (hereafter in this section referred to as the ‘moratorium period’), the Secretary shall not impose any reductions in payments to States pursuant to section 403(i) of the Social Security Act \[[section 603(i) of this title][/us/usc/t42/s603/i]\] (or prior regulations), or pursuant to any comparable provision of law relating to the programs under title IV–A of such Act \[part A of subchapter IV of this chapter\] in Puerto Rico, Guam, the Virgin Islands, American Samoa, or the Northern Mariana Islands.
+7, 1986\] (hereafter in this section referred to as the ‘moratorium period’), the Secretary shall not impose any reductions in payments to States pursuant to section 403(i) of the Social Security Act \[[42 U.S.C.
+603(i)][/us/usc/t42/s603/i]\] (or prior regulations), or pursuant to any comparable provision of law relating to the programs under title IV–A of such Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\] in Puerto Rico, Guam, the Virgin Islands, American Samoa, or the Northern Mariana Islands.

 >         “(2) During the moratorium period, the Secretary and the States shall continue to operate the quality control systems in effect under title IV–A of the Social Security Act, and to calculate the error rates under the provisions referred to in paragraph (1).